joebro1907/Apple-Fonts/README.md

-# Apple-Fonts
+# Apple Fonts
-SF and NY fonts by Apple
+The San Francisco and New York font families by Apple uses in all of its OSs, extracted from the respective .dmg files available at https://developer.apple.com/fonts/